MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 long-adopted way of writing a log into a file and so both happen simultaneously.

-Certain plans are to diverge between what is going to be printed to the log file and what is going to be given to the UI, while the letter in a prettier and user-friendlier form, but more preparation must go before we can implement that.
+Certain plans are to diverge between what is going to be printed to the log file and what is going to be given to the UI, while the latter in a prettier and user-friendlier form, but more preparation must go before we can implement that.

 The log level constraining the UI output from less important messages (`Debug` and `Trace`) is now steadily given